AudioKit/AudioKit/README.md

 * Can use opcodes from Faust, Chuck, STK, Csound, and others
 * Many included Xcode Swift playgrounds

 and quite a bit more.
-There are things that version 2 had that are not yet part of version 3, but rather than trying to support version 2, let us know what you need to do, and we'll port it over to version 3 upon request.

 ### Swift 3

 As of AudioKit 3.4, we have moved to support Swift 3 exclusively.
-You will therefore need to use Xcode 8 (or above) to compile or use AudioKit in your projects.
-You will additionally need to convert your Swift 2 projects to Swift 3.
+You will therefore need to use Xcode 8 (or above) to compile or use AudioKit in your projects and convert your Swift 2 projects to Swift 3.

 ## Key Concepts